kbntx/kbntx/README.md

 ### 🧑🏽‍💻 About me

 I'm a Staff Platform Engineer at [PowerUs](https://www.powerus.de) with a full-stack background.
 I build infrastructure, internal tooling, and developer workflows, basically anything that helps engineers ship faster and with less headaches.
-Currently deep into Go and exploring what will be next on my journey.
+Currently deep into Go.

 - 🔧 &nbsp; Keeping the platform (Kubernetes, CI/CD, observability) solid so my team can focus on building and releasing fast, not firefighting
 - 🏠 &nbsp; Running [**Nexus**](https://portfolio.kbntx.com/code-source/nexus) — my homelab for continuously experimenting and learning platform tooling hands-on